UMinho-Netedge/NETEDGE-charts/README.md

 - DNS Service: provides service discovery by name, to access services produced and registered by MEC Apps.
 The DNS Service is composed of a DNS API that configures a CoreDNS server.
   - Source-code: https://github.com/UMinho-Netedge/dns_ext

-If you use it, please refer to: xxx
+If you use it, please refer to:

+Ferreira, V., Bastos, J., Martins, A., Araújo, P., Lori, N., Faria, J., Costa, A., López, H. (2023).
+NETEDGE MEP: A CNF-based Multi-access Edge Computing Platform.
+ISCC 2023 Proceedings.

 # How to install